 RESOURCES THAT MAKE CAMPUS LIFE EASIER

-VikingCash is an on-line spending account run through your Viking Card with no interest or transaction fees.
-It lets you use your CSU ID like a debit card for convenient, secure purchases at CSU.
-Vikingcash balances stay in the Viking Card account from semester to semester and year to year while registered at CSU.
-Vikingcash is not accepted for tuition or fees.
+VikingCash is an online spending account that allows you to use your Viking Card for campus purchases.
+VikingCash balances stay on your account from semester to semester and year to year as long as you are registered at CSU.
+VikingCash is not accepted for tuition or fees.
+Learn more.

 HOW TO ACCESS COMPUTER LABS AND BORROW A LAPTOP